Questions & Details about the LL.M.

-In order to arrange housing and settle in, entering students should plan to arrive by early August.
-They should also plan to attend the orientation program at the end of August, which offers much useful information to newly admitted students.
+In order to arrange housing and settle in, entering students should plan to arrive before the orientation program in mid-August, which offers much useful information to newly admitted students.

 When are classes in session?

-Generally, classes run from the first week of September until mid-May.
+Generally, classes run from the last week of August until mid-April.
 View the academic calendar.